tillkruss/homebridge-purpleair/README.md

 | `sensors`             | `array `  | `[]`     | An array containing the PurpleAir sensors. |
 | `sensors[].ip`        | `string`  |          | The IP address of the sensor on the local network. |
 | `sensors[].name`      | `string`  |          | _(Optional)_ The name of the sensor.
 Useful to distinguish multiple sensors. |

+## Conversions

+### US EPA

+Courtesy of the United States Environmental Protection Agency Office of Research and Development, correction equation from their [US wide study](https://cfpub.epa.gov/si/si_public_record_report.cfm?dirEntryId=353088&Lab=CEMM) (updated version from October 22 2021) as applied on the AirNow Fire and Smoke Map.